Overview

 -

-It is not mandatory that students who are going to Japan will also be host students, however it is preferable
+Whilst not mandatory, it is preferred that students who are going to Japan will also be host students

 The application process